Application and API onboarding

 Understand how threats propagate across your application

-This option enables you to add users to the application by specifying their email and assigning appropriate access permission.
+This option allows you to add users to the application using their email addresses, assign appropriate access permissions, and remove users when needed.

 -